simgrid/simgrid/docs/source/Installing_SimGrid.rst

 needs.

-The drawback of MinGW-64 is that the produced DLL are not compatible with MS Visual C. `clang-cl <http://clang.llvm.org/docs/MSVCCompatibility.html">`_ sounds promising to fix this.
-If you get something working or if you have any other improvement, please @ref community_contact "tell us".
+The drawback of MinGW-64 is that the produced DLL are not compatible with MS Visual C. Some clang-based tools seem promising to fix this, but this is of rather low priority for us.
+It it's important for you and if you get it working, please @ref community_contact "tell us".

 Java Specifics
 ^^^^^^^^^^^^^^